-1.19 The Local Plan has been and will be influenced by a Sustainability Appraisal (SA) and Habitat Regulations Assessment (HRA) in order to appraise the economic, social, and environmental sustainability of the plan and to assess its potential impacts on the Special Protection Area of Rutland Water and RAMSAR site.
-Both the SA and HRA for the 2017 Consultation Draft Local Plan are available on the website Local Plan Review | Rutland County Council These will be reviewed to take account of the development proposals for St. George's should these come forward within the Pre-Submission Local Plan.
+1.19 The Local Plan has been and will be influenced by a Sustainability Appraisal (SA) and Habitat Regulations Assessment (HRA).
+This is in order to appraise the economic, social and environmental sustainability of the plan and to assess its potential impacts on both the Special Protection Area of Rutland Water and RAMSAR site.
+Both the SA and HRA for the 2017 Consultation Draft.
+Local Plan are available to view online at: www.rutland.gov.uk/localplan.
+These will be reviewed to take account of the development proposals for St. George's, should these come forward within the Pre-Submission Local Plan.
 An Infrastructure Delivery Plan (IDP) is also being prepared to accompany the Pre-Submission Local Plan.
-If appropriate this will include issues arising from the development proposals for St. George's.
-All of these supporting documents will be updated and published to accompany the Pre-Submission Local Plan when this is subject to public consultation under Regulation 19.
+If appropriate, this will include issues arising from the development proposals for St. George's.
+All of these supporting documents will be updated and published to accompany the Pre-Submission Local Plan when it becomes subject to public consultation under Regulation 19.